markmo/dltemplate/README.rst

 3. LFW (Labeled Faces in the Wild) - photographs of faces from the web
 4. Names - list of human names
 5. Captioned Images
+6. Tagged sentences from the NLTK Brown Corpus

 Naming conventions